LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Numerical Consistency

 We investigate the probability distribution over decoded confidence tokens to assess whether models have learned to internalize the ordinal structure of the confidence scale.
 Ideally, a well-calibrated model should rank numerical confidence tokens in an order that reflects their semantic meaning—placing higher probabilities on larger values (\eg $10$ over $9$, $9$ over $8$, etc.) when expressing high certainty.

-To probe this behavior, we prompt each model to assign a confidence score to a factual statement it is highly confident about.
+To probe this behavior, we deliberately select some factually correct statements.
 We then inspect the top 15 tokens with the highest decoding probabilities.
-As shown below, all models correctly assign the most probable token as $10$, reflecting high confidence.
+As shown in the two cases in Table \ref{tab:confident_generation} and Table \ref{tab:uncertain_generation}, \textit{all models correctly assign the most probable token as $10$}, reflecting high confidence.
 However, the surrounding distributions reveal key differences.

-The GRPO-trained model displays a near-perfect ordinal alignment: tokens are ranked in descending order from $10$ down to $0$, without the presence of extraneous symbols or irrelevant content.
+The GRPO-trained model displays a \textbf{near-perfect ordinal alignment}: tokens are ranked in descending order from $10$ down to $0$, without the presence of extraneous symbols or irrelevant content.
 This indicates that GRPO not only learns to express high confidence but also internalizes the structure of the confidence scale.
 In contrast, the DPO model also shows partial ordinal structure, but includes non-numeric or unrelated tokens among its top predictions.
 We attribute this to DPO's lack of explicit format control, whereas GRPO incorporates a format penalty during training to discourage malformed outputs.

 SFT, although it outputs $10$ as the most likely token, fails to preserve any consistent ordinal pattern in the rest of the distribution—\eg lower-confidence values like $0$ or $1$ may appear above intermediate values.
 This suggests that SFT does not effectively capture the ordinal relationship between confidence scores, which may contribute to its weaker calibration performance.